ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 It is sometimes important to know how the capabilities of various network components between two end hosts, especially in the mobile environment.
-With the Path Vector extension, an ALTO client may query the "network context" information, i.e., whether the two hosts are connected to the access network through a wireless link or a wire, and the capabilities of the access network.
+With the Path Vector extension, an ALTO Client may query the "network context" information, i.e., whether the two hosts are connected to the access network through a wireless link or a wire, and the capabilities of the access network.
 Thus, the client may use different data transfer mechanisms, or even deploy